afrl-rq/OpenUxAS-SoI/README.md

 1. Checkout, compile OR download *OpenAMASE* (**optional**)
    - File system layout: *OpenAMASE* should be a sibling to *OpenUxAS*
    - Checkout: `git clone https://github.com/afrl-rq/OpenAMASE.git`
-   - Compile: Load provided Netbeans project, click `Build`
+   - Compile: Load provided NetBeans project, click `Build`
    - OR Download: from [GitHub](https://github.com/afrl-rq/OpenAMASE/releases/download/v1.0.0/OpenAMASE.jar), place in `dist` folder
 2. Checkout, compile OR download *LmcpGen*
    - File system layout: *LmcpGen* should be a sibling to *OpenUxAS*
    - Checkout: `git clone https://github.com/afrl-rq/LmcpGen.git`
-   - Compile: Load provided Netbeans project, click `Build`
+   - Compile: Load provided NetBeans project, click `Build`
    - OR Download: from [GitHub](https://github.com/afrl-rq/LmcpGen/releases/download/v1.0.0/LmcpGen.jar), place in `dist` folder
 3. Auto-generate source code for LMCP libraries: in terminal in `OpenUxAS` directory
    - Assuming that in the file system, *LmcpGen* is at the same level as `OpenUxAS`